 Sara Sorribes Tormo vs. Iga Swiatek: Prediction and Match Betting Odds | China Open

-Sara Sorribes Tormo (No. 55 ranking) will face Iga Swiatek (No. 2) in the Round of 64 of the China Open on Saturday, September 30.
+On Sunday, Sara Sorribes Tormo (No. 55 in the world) takes on Iga Swiatek (No. 2) in the Round of 64 of the China Open.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!